Create Your Emergency Action Plan: Family Emergency Planning for Now!

 - Household chlorine bleach and medicine dropper to disinfect water

 - Matches in a waterproof container

 If your kids spend time in child care or other schooling, it’s important for your provider to have an emergency plan.
 Ask your caregiver how they will respond to various disasters and make sure they have a copy of your child’s ICE card.

 If your child care provider needs emergency preparedness support, have them contact The Family Conservancy.

 Your family is your greatest blessing and an emergency action plan is an important tool to keep them safe.
 Be sure to begin your emergency planning as soon as possible.
-It is important to have emergency preparedness kits ready & for your kids to know what to do when an emergency or crisis occur.
-We hope these tips help keep your family safe in future emergency events.
+It is important to have emergency preparedness kits ready & for your kids to know what to do when an emergency or crisis occurs.
+We hope these tips help keep your family safe during future emergency events.

 Brought to you by The Family Conservancy